geogrigori/Lotus/README.md

 ## 📱Follow for more!

-If you want to follow me along my coding journey, be sure to follow my Instagram :)
+If you want to follow me along my coding journey, be sure to follow my social networks :)

 **Comercial Instagram:  @geozidev**

 **Personal Instagram:  @geogrigori**